-It is worth noting that the option for private 1-on-1 lessons is not going away.
-However, I have given a lot of thought to how I will be structuring the small group music lessons and I thoroughly believe that small group lessons are the best option for almost all elementary school students.
+It continues because group lessons have been an overwhelmingly huge success and I now thoroughly believe that small group lessons are the best option for almost all elementary school students.

-- Demonstrate a significant commitment to their instrument and wish to have additional learning beyond the group lesson
+- Demonstrate a significant commitment to their instrument with above-average practice time

 - Struggle with the group setting and have difficulty learning despite regular practice at home

-- Current students who have culminated from Open School and are now in middle school (middle school group options may come later)
+- Have culminated from Open School and are now in middle school (middle school group options may be introduced later)

 Benefits of Small Group Music Lessons